hthiery/python-lacrosse/README.rst

 The LaCrosse sensor generates the ID every time the battery is changed.

-Use the clie tool pylacrosse to find your device:
+Use the cli tool pylacrosse to find your device:

 .. code :: shell